What Is Convertible Life Insurance?

 • Cost data from online quotes

-• Customer satisfaction data from the National Association of Insurance Commissioners (NAIC) complaint index (we reviewed annual complaint data from 2020 to 2022, the most recent year available)
+• Customer satisfaction data from the National Association of Insurance Commissioners (NAIC) complaint index (2020 to 2022 data)

-• Buying process tools, such as online product materials and multiple payment options
+• Buying process tools, like online materials and payment options

 Sample Customer Profile